 Allied leaders decided to attack German forces in France.
 By June 1944, nearly 3 million troops, thousands of fighter planes and ships, and 2.5 million tons of supplies had been gathered in Great Britain in preparation for a large-scale assault on Hitler's strongholds in France.8 On June 6, swarms of troops and armored military vehicles landed on the beaches of Normandy in Northern France.
-Although the Nazi armies had not expected the attack from the North, they mobilized quickly.
+Although the Nazi armies had not expected the attack in Normandy, they mobilized quickly.
 Thousands of GIs died that day.
 War correspondent Ernie Pyle remembers, "Men were sleeping on the sand, some of them sleeping forever.
 Men were floating in the water, but they didn't know they were in the water, for they were dead."9

 While the war in Europe had come to a close, the conflict in the Pacific only intensified.
 Under President Harry S. Truman, the United States struggled to force Japanese military leaders to surrender.
 After three years of some of the most ferocious fighting in the entire war, there seemed no end in sight.
 Allied leaders assembled in Potsdam near Berlin in late July to send an ultimatum to Japan.
 "The alternative to surrender," they informed Japanese leaders, "is prompt and utter destruction."10